Mouryou no Hako is an excellent detective anime, dark and unusual.

 If you've watched Aoi Bungaku Series, you know what to expect from this anime as it comes from the same people who did the Run, Melos! chapter of Aoi Bungaku and thus they are similar in style & quality.
 If you haven't, I'll just say the series features great visuals & very good soundtrack, and those are probably its strongest aspects.

-While some viewers consider this anime an underrated intellectual masterpiece, I think it overcomplicates itself and constantly breaks the "show, don't tell" rule by using vague & lengthy explanations instead of simply letting the characters find out everything themselves and developing them in the process.
-However, it has its strong moments too, and it might be worth giving a try if you are ok with the slow pace and plenty of expository monologue it has.
+While some viewers consider this anime an underrated intellectual masterpiece, I think it overcomplicates itself and often breaks the "show, don't tell" rule by using vague & lengthy explanations instead of simply letting the characters find out everything themselves and developing them in the process.
+However, it does have its strong moments too, and I think it's a fine show overall.
+So, it might be worth giving a try if you are ok with the slow pace and plenty of expository monologue it has.

 What I Liked: Great depiction of Post-war rural Japan and it's cultural intricacies (no, seriously, BIG points for that.).
 Beautiful imagery, nice animation.
 Despite being designed by spaghetti-limb extraordinaires CLAMP, Madhouse manages to take the lovely character designs and apply them to realistic proportions.
 Nice exploration of concepts surrounding religion / spirituality and its relationship with human nature.
 The OP.
 Use of mystery elements and cliffhangers keeps the viewer engaged.
 Use of title cards effectively grounds the viewer in certain points in time.